adjtomo/seisflows/docs/index.rst

 Available Locally
 -----------------

-Users with accounts on ``tiger.princeton.edu`` can run the following ready-to-go  examples:
+Users with accounts on ``tiger.princeton.edu`` can run the following ready-to-go  inversions.

 *2D Regional and Global*